Lisps in Speech Therapy: Types, Causes & Proven Treatment

 • Prolonged thumb sucking

-• Tongue thrust swallowing pattern
+• Tongue thrust swallowing patterns

 • Dental alignment differences

-• Hearing difficulties
+• Hearing challenges

 • Learned speech patterns